-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 73 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 73 of 11

+- the United States and the Tribe took then, which they 1 2 repudiate now.
+3 Contrary to what has been said this morning and what has been said in the reply, we're not contending, Your Honor, 4 that the Case Management Order mandates litigation of all 5 threshold issues that anyone wants to come up with.
+We're 6 7 not contending that it mandates a host of separate trials, 8 or orders separate litigation on a host of undetermined 9 threshold issues.
 10 What we do contend is that Judge Reed, and the Case 11 Management Order, required that the magistrate judge consider 12 whether there were issues in these cases as to the Tribal claims, threshold issue which should be addressed at the 13 14 outset of the litigation.
 We do not --15 THE COURT: Well, how does that differ, 16 practically, from a motion to dismiss?
-MR. DEPAOLI: Well, I think that's --17 18 THE COURT: Otherwise, aren't we just delving 19 into advisory opinions?
-20 MR. DEPAOLI: No, we're not.
-I think that the 21 Case Management Order pretty clearly, if all that was intended 22 with the Case Management Order were Rule 12(b) motions, there 23 would have been no need for a Case Management Order.
-There 24 would have been no need for provisions that say once the threshold issues are identified, we will proceed to discovery;
+MR. DEPAOLI: Well, I think that's --17 18 THE COURT: Otherwise, aren't we just delving into advisory opinions?
+19 20 MR. DEPAOLI: No, we're not.
+I think that the 21 Case Management Order pretty clearly, if all that was intended 22 with the Case Management Order were Rule 12(b) motions, there - would have been no need for provisions that say once the threshold issues are identified, we will proceed to discovery; 25 would have been no need for a Case Management Order.
+There

-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 74 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 74 of 11

 '''

 and, after discovery, we will proceed either to dispositive

 1

 2

 motions or evidentiary hearing; or, if necessary, both.

+3

 Judge Reed -- and I think we tried to bring that

-3

 out in our opposition, and I'm going to explain it further

 4

 5

 today -- clearly contemplated that there may be some issues

 6

 out there that are going to have to be litigated, no matter

 7

 what we do, either now or later, or in the middle, or at

 8

 the end, that could result in avoiding a lot of unnecessary

 9

 litigation.
 An that's what the Case Management Order was

 10

 intended to have the magistrate judge consider; are there

 11

 issues in these proceedings that could possibly defer

 12

 unnecessary proceedings in the interest of judicial economy

 and convenience to the parties?
 To the extent that the

 13

 14

 magistrate judge does designate one or more such threshold

 15

 issues, the Case Management Order directs procedures to be

 followed in connection with their disposition.
 It allows

 16

 17

 discovery only on whatever the designated issues are and,

 18

 certainly, that would be pursuant to an appropriate discovery

 19

 plan that recognizes how many parties we have here.
 The Case

 20

 Management Order provides for their disposition through a

 21

 dispositive motion, or dispositive motions, or an evidentiary

 22

 hearing.

 THE COURT: Well, let's say we address one of

 23

 24

 the threshold issues that Judge Reed identified at page 9 of

 the CMO, whether this court has jurisdiction to adjudicate

 25

 '''

-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 75 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 75 of 11